Live From EuropeSaturday, July 4

 Regeringen har beslutat att ge statligt stöd till ny kärnkraft Regeringen vill att Sverige ska bygga ny kärnkraft.
 Därför har de beslutat att ge stöd till att bygga nya små reaktorer vid kärnkraftverket Ringhals, som ligger i Halland.

-sverigesradio · about 2 hours ago
+sverigesradio · 8 days ago

 Live From Europe